temporalio/sdk-java/README.md

 Calling a method on this interface invokes an activity that implements this method.
 An activity invocation synchronously blocks until the activity completes, fails, or times out.
 Even if activity execution takes a few months, the workflow code still sees it as a single synchronous invocation.
 Isn't it great?
-I doesn't matter what happens to the processes that host the workflow.
+It doesn't matter what happens to the processes that host the workflow.
 The business logic code just sees a single method call.
 ```java
 public class FileProcessingWorkflowImpl implements FileProcessingWorkflow {